 town hall of Paris.

 When the girls woke up we had breakfast at the Brasserie De La Fontaine, being helped through the ordering process by a very friendly and professional waiter.
-This place was a tobac cafe which is sort of like a cross between
+This place was a tobac cafe which is sort of like

 a cafe and a Greek periptero (kiosk).
 It has a bar for drinks or coffee, a few tables indoors